 To compare the effectiveness of inhaled versus systemic corticosteroids administered to ventilator-dependent preterm neonates with birth weight ≤ 1500 g or gestational age ≤ 32 weeks after 7 days of life on the incidence of chronic lung disease at 36 weeks' corrected postmenstrual age.

 Preterm babies (babies born before term, 40 weeks pregnancy) often need breathing (ventilator) support.
 Babies who need invasive (placing a breathing tube in the wind pipe) mechanical breathing support for a prolonged period often develop bronchopulmonary dysplasia (defined as requirement for supplemental oxygen at 36 weeks' postmenstrual age).
 It is thought that inflammation in the lungs may be part of the cause.
 Corticosteroid drugs reduce inflammation and swelling in the lungs, but can have serious side effects.
-Corticiosteroid use has been associated with cerebral palsy (motor problem) and developmental delay.
+Corticosteroid use has been associated with cerebral palsy (motor problem) and developmental delay.
 Inhaling steroids, so that the drug reaches the lungs directly, has been tried as a way to limit adverse effects.

 23 February 2017.